 Poland is called a European software house for a reason.
 Young yet experienced talent pool, ambitious goals and exciting projects around every corner make up for years and decades of waiting behind an iron curtain.
 Today Poland is a place where you can go for quality and safety.

 Poland is not an island.
 It has to work in a business and technological environment.
 As it happens, Poles have access to one of the most critically acclaimed IT infrastructures in the world (7).
 No, we are not overstating this, just click the link in the previous sentence.
-Either it’s research and development, outsourcing software projects or merely server farms placement, Poland can do it all.
+Either it’s research and development, outsourcing software projects, or merely server farms placement, Poland can do it all.
 Especially when Agile methodologies are popular in Poland.

 More so, Polish programmers are considered multi-active, that's why custom software development services in Poland are so popular.
 Let’s take into consideration the Lewis Model.
 Richard Donald Lewis is an English writer and communication consultant.
-After visiting 135 countries and working in 20 of them, he established criteria for better understanding of human interactions.
+After visiting 135 countries and working in 20 of them, he established criteria for a better understanding of human interactions.
 It’s based on behavior, which gives a natural superiority over national or religious classification systems.
-Lewis divided humans into three categories – multi-active, linear-active and reactive (9).
-As you can see on the infographic below, Poland combines both warm and emotional approach with cool and decisive planning.
+Lewis divided humans into three categories – multi-active, linear-active, and reactive (9).
+As you can see on the infographic below, Poland combines both warm and emotional approaches with cool and decisive planning.
 That’s why Poles are meticulous in planning (they use cold heads) but have a human approach and business goals in mind (and they always should be consumer or end-user-driven, therefore the presence of emotions).

-This is a unique skill set, that we thought about when CSHARK was adopting ‘Expect More’ tagline.
+This is a unique skill set, that we thought about when CSHARK was adopting the ‘Expect More’ tagline.
 We don’t develop the code.
 Through IT outsourcing services, we deliver products, offer a wide set of skills, help scale companies.
 All with humans, not machines, in mind.
 IT outsourcing is not an easy task.
 It requires research, trust, and knowledge about the potential partner.
 Did we mention trust?
 It’s always to underline this critical factor.

-After all, what screams "professional" louder than the reputation of the country he operates in, organizational approach and personal expertise?
+After all, what screams "professional" louder than the reputation of the country he operates in, organizational approach, and personal expertise?
 We find that question rhetorical.